 It’s that time of year again when people are frantically working on tax preparations.
 On Everyday Health, I just read an incredibly helpful article on deducting medical expenses from your taxes written by Diana Rodriguez & medically reviewed by Lindsey Marcellin, MD, MPH.
-Her advice is to stay organized, hold on to receipts and follow the rules below…
+Her advice is to stay organized, use receipt and expense tracking software such as Expensify that allows for email receipts, hold on these receipts and follow the rules below…

 “Scratching your head trying to figure out some way to justify forking over all that money for braces, glasses, pricey weight-loss programs, corrective eye surgery, and other health care?
 Before you balk at paying for another medical expense, consider what health care costs you might be able to deduct from your taxes.

 What Medical Expenses Are Tax Deductible?

 Unfortunately, you can’t deduct every medical expense — for example, that one-time $25 co-payment and that $10 prescription.
 You also can’t deduct your pre-taxed health insurance premiums.
 But, you can deduct many medical and dental expenses as long as they total more than 7.5 percent of your adjusted gross income (AGI), says Kena Samuels-Stith, president and CEO of SKS Accounting & Consulting Firm, Inc. in Louisville, Ky.
 After 2012, this figure is expected to rise to 10 percent of AGI.

 For the non-tax savvy, it’s easy to figure out — look at line 38 on your 1040 personal tax return, says Samuels-Stith.
 If your total medical expenses for you, your spouse, and any of your dependents are greater than the 7.5 percent required minimum amount, there are quite a few health expenses you can deduct from your taxes, including: